 - An option to deliver files or galleries to customers directly from within Smugmug.

-UPDATE: After more than three months with my older PhotoShelter site and my new SmugMug site running simultaneously, my analytics show that my SM site has had over three times the number of search engine hits as my PS site.
+UPDATE: After a few months with my older PhotoShelter site and my new SmugMug site running simultaneously, my analytics showed that my SM site had over three times the number of search engine hits as my PS site.
 This confirms my suspicions that all the noise PS makes about their SEO is just that.
 I don’t know why, but as far as I can see from these stats, SmugMug wins the SEO battle by a mile!
 CLICK HERE FOR 15% OFF SMUGMUG.